roozbehid/WasmWinforms/README.md

 # How to use
 - Create a Winforms application from Visual Studio.
 Note that winforms are full .Net applications.
 - Create an empty .Net Core App and add files from full .net application into it.
-For example, by default those files will be Form1.cs,Form1.Designer.cs, Form1.resx, Program.cs
+For example, add Form1.cs,Form1.Designer.cs, Form1.resx, Program.cs .You can add those files as links too.
-- Install latest version of WasmWinforms.Build.Tasks.
+- Install latest version of Winforms.Wasm nuget from nuget.org.
 - Build your project.
-You can actually run your project and it will be using the exact same code to run it on your windows.
-The actual html will be generated in "dist" folder in your output!
+- You can debug Win32 (32bit version) of your code in Visual Studio.
+(Make sure you have 32bit version of dotnet installed! (it should be in Program Files (x86)\dotnet\dotnet.exe)
+- Looking at your OUTPUT DIRECTORy\dist\ you will find your index.html to run!

 # How it works
 This project uses mono to run your C# IL code.
 Also coming with this distribution are System.Drawing and System.Windows.Forms.
 Winforms implementation required many other c libraries that I also ported all of them into WebAssembly.
 You can find out about them looking into their submodules!